 Differences Between Detention and Retention Ponds

 A detention pond is a reservoir created to temporarily hold storm water runoff, while a retention pond is constructed for the purposes of reducing downstream flooding.
 The main difference between these two types of ponds is that detention ponds are designed to be dry most of the time and used only after storms, whereas retention ponds are designed with features like an outlet or spillway that regulate how much water can leave the pond at one time.

-Other differences include detention ponds having no outlets or spillways and rely on natural processes such as evaporation for water removal.
+Other key differences in detention vs retention ponds includes detention ponds having no outlets or spillways and rely on natural processes such as evaporation for water removal.
 While retention ponds often discharge excesses via an outlet or spillway

 Although different, a detention pond and retention pond also share some similarities such as being excellent options for hold storm water runoff.
 Both are also usually designed to be filled from the bottom up through a system of pipes.
 They both are known to hold off flood waters, slowly releasing the water to prevent floods.